 CCI Training Center is vitally concerned with the personal safety of the CCI community and visitors, and with the protection of both personal and school property.

-Crimes will be reported whether local law enforcement officials, or no one, prosecute it.
+Crime will be reported whether local law enforcement officials, or no one, prosecutes it.
 In cases involving liquor or drug violations or weapons possession, the information will be included in the annual report where either an arrest is made or the accused is referred for campus disciplinary proceedings.

-To promote security awareness and crime prevention all employees and students are offered a booklet entitled “Your Inside Look At Crime Prevention” and about sexual assault, “Strategies For Avoiding Sexual Assault” are offered to employees and students.
-A listing of registered sex offenders in TX sorted in various ways can be found at https://records.txdps.state.tx.us/DPS_WEB/SorNew/index.aspx.
+To promote security awareness and crime prevention all employees and students are offered booklets entitled “Your Inside Look At Crime Prevention” and “Strategies For Avoiding Sexual Assault.”

-It is the responsibility of all students and staff to report any unauthorized persons or actions on campus to Director of Education or Campus Coordinator.
+It is the responsibility of all students and staff to report any unauthorized persons or actions on campus to the Campus Director or a School Staff Member.

-Campus security procedures include back doors that have audible alarms that sound when they are opened and front doors that are locked at 7:00 PM Monday through Friday and on weekends.
-CCI does not have campus housing residences.
-CCI does not have off campus student organizations.
+Campus security procedures include back doors that have audible alarms that sound and are secured by a keypad.
+The front door is locked at 7:00 PM Monday through Thursday and 5:30 PM on Fridays.
+The campus is closed on weekends.
+CCI does not have campus housing residences, nor does CCI have off campus student organizations.